YosefLab/Compass/docs_source/source/Compass-Settings.rst

    The media to simulate the model with.
 This is a placeholder for future algorithmic extensions.

 **\-\-species** [SPECIES]
-   Species to use to match genes to model.
+   Species to use to match genes names to model.
 Options:

-   - homo_sapiens (default)
+   - homo_sapiens
    - mus_musculus

 **\-\-and-function** [FXN]
-   Which function used to aggregate and associations.
-Options:
+   A numeric function which substitutes AND relationships in translation of the GSMM's gene-protein associations into reaction penalties Options:

    - min
    - median